Erimusumi/Pixel-Plumbers-Fall-2024/README.md

 - `Goomba2` and `GoombaStateMachine2` are temporary placeholders
 - Mario's gravity is not applied correctly when standing on top of obstacles or blocks without jumping
 - The click boxes for "level screen" and "main menu" are persistent
 - Mario may fall through the ground or off blocks when colliding with obstacles from the left or right
+- Mario may fall through the incline steps instead of climbing up them if in small Mario form
 - Mario's win animation does not play properly for level 1

 ---